The £4.95m Education Beyond Aid programme aims to support the Government of Ghana (GoG) in delivering quality Compulsory Basic Education (CBE).

 Montrose will track graduates from CBE cycle 4 through formal education to research the long-term impacts and sustainability of CBE.

 We will propose improvements to CBE and public education pedagogy and develop an evidence base on CBE in Ghana and beyond.

 We will analyse the political economy of GoG’s systems and relationships for leading and managing CBE programmes

 The study will focus on documenting the experiences of overage children, girls, children with disabilities, and children from the poorest income quintiles.

-Our work will improve the effectiveness and efficiency of government-led implementation, so GoG can take on funding and management of CBE fully when DFID funding ends in 2020.
+Our work will improve the effectiveness and efficiency of government-led implementation, so GoG can take on funding and management of CBE fully post-FCDO funding.